-One important thing to make sure before investing money into a maternity support band is to make sure you buy the right size: a too-tight belt will only pinch and put pressure on your stomach, and will be uncomfortable.
+One important thing to make sure of before investing money into a maternity support band is to be certain you buy the right size as a too-tight belt will only pinch and put pressure on your stomach, not to mention it will be uncomfortable.
 It’s a good idea, if you’re in the early stages of pregnancy, to purchase a size up to accommodate your growing belly.
 You want your maternity belt to be as snug as possible, but not too snug that you are uncomfortable.

 It provides support for your belly, taking much of the weight off your back, as well as providing support for the uterus and helping reduce the chance of getting stretch marks.
 If you are a runner who would like to continue your lifestyle during your pregnancy, the Gabrialla would be an excellent fit for you.
 It can also help your posture and reduce damage to your spine throughout your pregnancy.